Monday 30 September 2024 to Thursday 3 October 2024

 1030-1130, Tuesday 1 October 2024 | Watershed, Bristol

-Join this 'in conversation' with Bethan Staton (Financial Times) and Russell Jones as Jones introduces his book The Tyranny of Nostalgia: Half a Century of British Economic Decline.
+An 'in conversation' with Bethan Staton (Financial Times) and Russell Jones as Jones introduces his book The Tyranny of Nostalgia: Half a Century of British Economic Decline.
 He describes and interprets the economic and political history of the past half a century, examining the challenges confronted by successive governments and their Chancellors, the policies employed for good or ill, and – running through it all – the desperate search for a panacea that could arrest the nation’s relative decline and return the country to its supposed former glories.

 Buy Russell Jones’ The Tyranny of Nostalgia: Half a Century of British Economic Decline now from Bookshop.org.
-There will also be the opportunity to buy a signed copy at the event.

 Under-performing: How can we boost Britain’s low productivity?